PhilMele/M1Project/README.md

 My initial plan was to implement this fix in the code and obviously credit the source.
 After conversation with Code Institute they advised to not put the code provided by ChatGPT in the template for the purpose of the assessement.

-As a result, and for the sake completness, I thoughth I would add the finalised code in this section, together with my understanding of it:
+As a result, and for the sake completness, I thoughth I would add the finalised code in this section, together with my understanding of it.

 This is the finalised missing code:

       var isNavbarToggler = event.target.closest('.navbar-toggler');
       var isNavbarCollapse = event.target.closest('.navbar-collapse');

 The addition is the use of `closest()`.